 New factories developed alongside the railway (though the later closure of the large Cammell’s steel works in 1883 brought great hardship and wholesale unemployment for some years).
 As the small, local coal mines closed many working men travelled by train to the newer, large mines beyond Chesterfield.
 For a century and more Dronfield had a large number of coal miners resident in the town; today there isn’t one.

 The development of large private housing estates around Dronfield’s perimeter has raised the population of about 9,000 in 1950 to around 25,000 today.
-The largest development has been in the Gosforth Valley to the west; when completed 30 years ago this was the largest private housing estate in Europe.
+The largest development has been in the Gosforth Valley to the west; when completed 40 plus years ago this was the largest private housing estate in Europe.
 The town is today a dormitory settlement for Sheffield and Chesterfield, with surprisingly extensive industrial estates of its own.

 Further recent developments include a new supermarket immediately to the north of the old town centre and the tasteful conversion of an old foundry into retail outlets, including gift shops and a restaurant.
 Small scale infilling of spaces with new housing continues to concentrate urbanisation so that a resident from the 18th century would barely recognise any part of the town, but they would relate to the surprisingly unchanged surround of pleasant, hilly farmland and woods which is a sort of green girdle or golden frame.